astorDev/backi/postgres/for-update-article/index.md

 Let's dive in and see how you can leverage PostgreSQL and .NET to handle queue processing with ease.

-## Building the Playground: Deploying PostreSQL via Docker and Connecting to it using Entity Framework Core
+## Building the Playground: Deploying PostgreSQL via Docker and Connecting to it using Entity Framework Core

 Let's start by deploying PostgreSQL on our localhost.
 Here's a `compose.yml` file that does just that: